niknow/BankCSVtoQif/README.rst

 relabel the description of a transaction if a certain string is matched and book this transaction to a pre-configured account.
 The rationale behind this is that many transactions occur regularly and thus can be booked automatically.

-A list of supported banks is provided by the folder `bankcsvtoqif/banks`, see developers_. section to add more banks.
+A list of supported banks is provided by the folder `bankcsvtoqif/banks`, see developers_ section to add more banks.

 **Recommended Python version:** Python 3.4.3